The-going/evlproject/content/core/user-api/_index.md

 ```

 Note that when found, such shorthand overrides the `EVL_CLONE_PRIVATE`
-visibility attribute which might be present into the creation flags
+visibility attribute which might have been mentioned in the creation
-for the same call.
-The slash character is invalid in any other part of
+flags for the same call.
+The slash character is invalid in any other
-the element name, although it would be silently remapped to a
+part of the element name, although it would be silently remapped to a
 placeholder for private elements without leading to an API error.

 ---